Discover the Shoah Memorial from your home

 The health crisis we are going through does not allow us to carry out our fundamental missions for the moment, as schools and all our spaces are closed to the public.

 Nevertheless, we want to stay in touch with you during these difficult times.
-All our teams are mobilized to continue transmitting information and content, despite the constraints we are subject to.
+All our teams are mobilized to continue providing information and content, despite the constraints we are subject to.

-On social networks, we will thus offer you a virtual walk through our permanent and temporary collections, invite you to discover or re-discover some of our resources, including archival documents, historical events, to listen to some of our conferences as well as survivors' testimonies.
+On social networks, we will offer you a virtual walk through our permanent and temporary collections, invite you to discover or rediscover some of our resources, including archival documents, historical events, to listen to some of our lectures as well as testimonies from survivors.

 Our online resources

-The Shoah Memorial Museum offers a permanent exhibition: a chronological and thematic journey consisting of twelve sequences that traces the history of the Jews of France during the Holocaust.
-This exhibition, based on the archives of the Documentation Centre, proposes a back-and-forth between individual history and collective history.
+The Musée du Mémorial de la Shoah has a permanent exhibition: a chronological and thematic journey consisting of twelve sequences that retraces the history of the Jews of France during the Holocaust.
+This exhibition, based on the archives of the Documentation Center, proposes a back and forth between individual history and collective history.

 In addition to this permanent exhibition, the museum presents each year temporary exhibitions that draw their themes from history, art and literature.
-They are open windows on the fate of the Jews in the other countries of Europe but also on the other genocides of the 20th century.
+They are open windows on the fate of the Jews in other European countries but also on the other genocides of the twentieth century.

-We offer you a virtual tour through our permanent and temporary exhibitions, current and past, through exhibition spaces and archive documents:
+We offer you a virtual tour through our permanent and temporary exhibitions, current and past, through exhibition mini-sites and archive documents:

 Béate and Serge Klarsfeld